rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  gold over time, it would hold its value.
 Nations rose and fell,
  civilization rose and fell,
- while gold held its value.
+ and gold held its value.

 Today, the world operates on a quasi-global currency known as the USD, or more aptly, the *petrodollar*.
 It began in
  [1971](https://wtfhappenedin1971.com/),
- and is the most advanced monetary technology to have ever existed, up until Bitcoin.
+ supplanted all remnants of the gold standard, and is the most advanced monetary technology to have ever existed, up until Bitcoin.